-Example Problem Based Learning steps (PBL-5)
+Problem Based Learning example steps (PBL-5)

 - 1. What are facts?
-(Remember to question, e.g., as applicable, the source)

-- 2. What are possibilities?

-- 3. If you can, what can you do to learn more about the possibilities?

-- 4. What are your next steps?

-- based on facts

-- o to learn more about the possibilities

-- 5. Anything additional you want to learn about?
+(Remember to question, e.g., as applicable, the source of the info) - 2.
+What are possibilities?
+(Both sources of issues and impacts) - 3.
+If you can, what can you do to learn more about the possibilities? - 4.
+What are your next steps? - $\circ$ based on facts - o to learn more about the possibilities - 5.
+Anything additional you want to learn about?